Aquanaut's Holiday: Legacy

-Aquanaut's Holiday was followed by a few Japan-exclusive sequels.
-Aquanaut's Holiday: Memories of Summer 1996 and Aquanaut's Holiday 2 were released on the PlayStation in 1996 and 1999 respectively and were later made available for download on the PlayStation 3 and PlayStation Portable in 2008.
+Aquanaut's Holiday was followed by a few Japan-exclusive releases.
+Aquanaut's Holiday: Memories of Summer 1996, a re-release of the game with a few minor updates such as customizable controls, was released on the PlayStation in 1996.
+A sequel, Aquanaut's Holiday 2, was released in 1999.
+Both games were later made available for download on the PlayStation 3 and PlayStation Portable in 2008.
 Another game, Aquanaut's Holiday: Hidden Memories, was released for the PlayStation 3 in 2008.